Big field of 140 players set for ‘Ultimate Team Golf Challenge’ at Dubai Creek

 This unique event will feature 140 players and 14 teams who will compete in a one-day, 18-hole event that aims to create a distinctive team theme.

-The event will see the teams play a Blind Betterball Stableford format.
+The event, sponsored by Sobha Realty and supported by Charles Monat, will see the teams play a Blind Betterball Stableford format.

 Ten players will play the first nine holes – with the four additional players replacing four agreed players after nine holes in each team which will ensure that all 14 players in the squad will play at least nine holes.